STJr/SRB2-Public/readme.txt

 Build instructions:

-cd src
+make -C src LINUX=1
-make LINUX=1 # you may optionally add DEBUGMODE=1 to build it
-             # with debugging symbols

 Build instructions to build for Wii Linux/SRB2Wii on a PowerPC system, follow cross-compiling instructions for cross-compiling on a x86 system:

-cd src
-make LINUX=1 WIILINUX=1
+make -C src LINUX=1 WIILINUX=1

+Build instructions to build for Pandora (Linux) on a ARM system, follow cross-compiling instructions for cross-compiling on a x86 system:

+make -C src PANDORA=1

 Solaris
 ~~~